 Another corridor with bones and skulls

-Me in a bone throne
+Me in the bone throne